konadevs/apigw-dynamodb-kinesis-lambda/README.md

    "message": "My First Comment"
 }'
 ```
 Amazon API Gateway will add item to the Amazon DynamoDB.
 Further, Amazon Kinesis Data Streams for DynamoDB captures item-level changes in your table, and replicates the changes to a Kinesis data stream.
-Further, AWS Lambda will consume changes received from Amazon Kinesis.
+Lastly, AWS Lambda will consume changes received from Amazon Kinesis.

 You can review Lambda function's execution logs from the Cloudwatch,